hbr/alba-lang-description/docs/functions.md

 The function `origin` is defined by properties.
 The result of the function must be in the domain of `f` and `f` maps the result to `b`.

-If the compiler sees this definition it verifies that the result exists an is unique.
+If the compiler sees this definition it verifies that the result exists and is unique.
 In this particular case the verification is quite straightforward by looking at the definition of `is_injective` and `range`.
 The function `range` is defined as